artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 able to execute the task.

-The task includes two output options for the validation results - a shorter version that does not include a sample output row and in some cases includes less details on each test outcome (and which matches what is shown in the console log on the :ref:`job details <job-details>` page when run via the :term:`user interface`), and a somewhat longer version with more details.
-If the task is run without options, the short version will be the default used.
+The task includes two output options for the validation results - a shorter report version that does not include a sample output row and in some cases includes less details on each test outcome (and which matches what is shown in the console log on the :ref:`job details <job-details>` page when run via the :term:`user interface`), and a more detailed version with additional information intended to help you locate reported issues.
+If the task is run without options, the short report will be the default used.
 However, if you would like to see the more detailed report, you can add the ``--verbose`` (or ``-i`` for short) flag to the task, like so:

 .. code-block:: bash